wane199/TBS_monkey/README.md

 # Presentation
-A test of Presentation with Rmarkdown for fun.
+A test of Presentation with Rmarkdown for fun and learning.